Deep Sehgal

+He was also a founder of the BBC Film Lab which was created to help new directors make their first films.
+Sehgal established the independent production company Avatar Productions with actor Sanjeev Bhaskar.

-Recent work as creator, executive producer and director includes the BBC period drama series The Indian Doctor, written by Bill Armstrong.
-On 15 March 2011, the series was awarded the national Royal Television Society Award, and was also nominated in five categories at the BAFTA Cymru Awards, winning two BAFTAs in the editing and acting categories.
+Work as creator, executive producer and director includes the BBC period drama series The Indian Doctor.
+On 15 March 2011, the series was awarded the national Royal Television Society Award.
+Over three seasons it received nominations in 11 different categories at the BAFTA Cymru Awards including Best Drama series, winning three BAFTAs in the editing, costume design and acting categories.